nxg-org/mineflayer-auto-jump/README.md

 If the bot should debug the jump checker.
 Your console will be spammed.
 Just report the information to me.

+### `autoJump.cancelOnShift: boolean`

+If the bot should cancel the jump if the player is holding shift.
+Useful for sneaking.

 ## Events

 ### `autoJump.on('shouldJump', () => {})`